digitalbricklayer/techteapotcom/content/posts/cabling-as-data-centre-art.md

 {{< foldergallery src="images/galleries/cabling-as-data-centre-art/" >}}

-And of course there are <a href="http://www.vibrant.com/cable-messes.php">some downright scary ones</a>. :)
+And of course there are <a href="http://www.vibrant.com/cable-messes.php">some downright scary ones</a>. :smile: